DragonMinded/netboot/README.md

 ./netdimm_send 192.168.1.1 my_favorite_game.bin
 ```

 As well as sending a single game to a Net Dimm, this script can optionally handle applying patches.
 See `--help` for more details.
+It can also handle sending settings along with a game for the Naomi target.
+Again, see `--help` for more details.
+See `edit_settings` for how to generate settings files that can be sent along with a game.

 ### netdimm_ensure